OpenHistoricalMap/ohm-deploy/README.md

 ## License

 This project is licensed under the BSD-2-Clause License.
-See the [LICENSE](./LICENSE) file for details.
+See the [LICENSE.txt](./LICENSE.txt) file for full details.

-This repository includes components derived from third-party projects such as [`osm-seed`](https://github.com/developmentseed/osm-seed), licensed under the MIT License.
-See [THIRD_PARTY_LICENSES.md](./THIRD_PARTY_LICENSES.md) for more.